BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

  <details>
  <summary>
- an home excerisice to make everything with lambdas.
+ an home exercise to make everything with lambdas.
  </summary>

  [C++ Homework: Lambda All The Things](https://youtu.be/_xvAmEbK1vE)